mnerem/astp406/README.md

 This repository host the lecture notes and revealjs slides for ODU's ASTP 406 course.

 ## Slides
+These slides are made using [RevealJS](https://revealjs.com/), and html presentation tool.
 - [Ch 1: Celestial Sphere and Coordinate Systems](./Ch01_Celestial_Sphere_and_Coordinate_Systems/Ch01_slides.html)

 ## Lecture Notes (PDF)
+The notes are made using a [graphics tablet](https://www.wacom.com/en-us/products/pen-tablets/wacom-intuos) and [Xournal++](https://xournalpp.github.io/), an open-source note taking software.
 - [Ch 1](./Lecture_Notes/Ch01_Lecture_Notes.pdf)